P&G Reasoning Test and Online Assessment Practice

 - Tell me about a time when you had to think of an innovative solution to a difficult problem?

-The second interview will take place at one of their offices and is more skills based.
+The second Procter and Gamble interview will take place at one of their offices and is more skills based.
 You will be asked questions on your qualifications as well as everything else on your CV.
+Review the information on your CV, and prepare a new set of examples highlighting your skills for this interview.
 For more information on how to conduct yourself in these interviews, see our interview preparation pack.

 The best way to cap off any interview preparation is to pull together all your work in a mock interview.
 A mock interview allows you to rehearse your answers and identify any weaknesses in your preparation to work on ahead of the real interview.
 Our Skype based interviews offer experienced assessors who are able to test you and then offer feedback on where to work on next.

 In SummaryThe P&G internship or Procter and Gamble graduate scheme are the main opportunities you will have to start a career with Procter and Gamble, so you will need to take the application process seriously.
 Experienced professional opportunities are limited, so where one does appear you will want to take advantage of it.
 Preparation for each stage is your best opportunity to progress through to a job offer.
 In this article we have described each stage and highlighted available resources for you to prepare to do your best!

 We are always happy to hear from you, so please add any comments you have on this page in the box below.
 Alternatively, like us on Facebook or +1 us on Google+ to keep up with our latest news.